deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 Amanda blinked, which was an opening that Xiù was more than happy to use.
 “But I’m not the inquisition, and Allison isn’t a villain.
 She’s already given you a chance, even if only because of the boys.
 So tell me what you want.
 Why come here?”

-“...I...
-I really didn’t have anywhere else to go,” Amanda said.
+“...I...I really didn’t have anywhere else to go,” Amanda said.
 “I don’t have many friends, my parents passed away years ago, I don’t have… Allison is the only family I have… I have no money, no job… I’m homeless!”

 “And the boys?
 You brought your sons with you?
 Out on the streets with nowhere to go?”